UW-GAC/primed-pgs-queries/README.md

 python3 create_score_files.py --output-dir test_output --variants-per-batch 1000
 ```

+To calculate overlap for a set of scores:

 1. Download the scoring files from the PGS catalog and combine them.

     ```bash